The best things about a career in nursing

 Are nursing graduates getting jobs?

-Click here for ATAR / OP information for nursing courses in Australia.
+- Click here for the ATAR for every nursing course in Australia in 2022

-Click here for ATAR / OP information for midwifery courses in Australia.
+- Click here for the ATAR for every midwifery course in Australia in 2022

 How much money do nurses earn?